xtompie/dx/article.md

 ### 2. Event attibutes

-Events are set in html attributes.
+Events are set in HTML attributes.
-Events are not dynamic binded with addEventListener.
+Events are not dynamically bound with addEventListener.

 ```html
 <button onclick="todo.add(this)">Add</button>
 ```

-Setting event attributes eliminates binding code.
-What is happenig in application is easy to track.
-No need to bind listeners when appending html code to DOM.
+Setting event attributes eliminates the need for binding code.
+It makes it easier to track what is happening in the application.
+There is no need to bind listeners when appending HTML code to the DOM.

 ### 3. Action in context

-The event has a current DOMElement from which the operating space can be determined.
+The event has a current DOM element from which the operating space can be determined.

 ```html
 <script>